 Share page on:

-Before using the snail shells, submerge them in a sink of very hot water with a little detergent.
+Before using purchased snail shells for the first time, submerge them in a sink of very hot water with a little detergent.
 When cool, drain them, rinse thoroughly and set aside on a draining rack to dry, giving them a bit of shake to dislodge any remaining water.